( ⇪ Magic )

 Spell Point Burn

-Keep track of SP Burn for each spellcasting class you have, as well as the relevant ability score which determines the Save DC against spells of that class.
-Once you accumulate new SP Burn in a spellcasting class such that your total SP Burn of that class reaches a higher multiple of 4, you also take 1 Ability Burn for the ability score for which the Save DC is determined for that class (ex. for Wizards it’s Intelligence and for Clerics it’s Wisdom).
-Keep track of which spellcasting class caused each point of Ability Burn (Ex.
-“W1, C1, W1”).
+Keep track of SP Burn for each spellcasting class, as well as which ability score determines the Save DC.
+Once SP burn in a class rises to a higher multiple of 4, you take 1 Ability Burn to the Save DC ability score (ex. for Wizards it’s Intelligence and for Clerics it’s Wisdom).
+Track the chronological order of each point of this Ability Burn.

-If the amount of SP Burn you possess in a particular spellcasting class is not a multiple of 4, SP Burn is eliminated for that class at a rate of 1 per hour of rest until the amount of SP Burn for that spellcasting class is equal to a multiple of 4.
-From then on, when a point of Ability Burn that was caused by SP Burn for that spellcasting class is recovered, that spellcasting class eliminates 4 SP Burn.
+If the SP Burn for a particular class is not a multiple of 4, SP Burn eliminates at a rate of 1 per hour of rest until the amount of SP Burn for that class is equal to a multiple of 4 (or is zero).
+From then on, when a point of Ability Burn from SP Burn is recovered (such as from a daily rest, which is to each ability score), 4 SP Burn is eliminated, but only from the spellcasting class of the chronologically-oldest point of that score’s ability burn.

 For spells with a burn component, the burn cost is how much SP Burn you accumulate when you finish casting the spell.
 Burn costs on those spells usually equal the number of SP spent when casting the spell.
 You cannot exceed your maximum SP in order to cast a spell with a burn cost (This is the only circumstance in which SP Burn inherently forbids casting a spell).

-- Spell Point (SP) loss causes fatigue or exhaustion,
+- Spell Point (SP) loss causes fatigue T or exhaustion T,

 - Being fatigued or exhausted usually causes SP loss, and